What is the lowest salary in the NHL? (and who is making it)

 Again, the list of players in the NHL who make the minimum will always be very fluid but give or take there is about 9% of players in the NHL.
 There are about 98 players who make the league minimum out of the 700 players total.

 This surprised me a little bit, as I didn’t expect that high of a percentage to only be making the league minimum.
-This has even been exaggerated due to the COVID pandemic.
+This has even been exaggerated due to the COVID pandemic (even now).
 The league’s salary cap stayed flat so teams did not have as much money to spend on players.

 This resulted in an extra 30 players being paid the minimum – the year before there were about 68 players making the minimum.